GovTechSG/ship-hats-portal/users-self-help.md

         - Your subscription information, such as:
             - Subscription Admin for the subscription
-            - Number of Fortify applications tied to the subscription
-            - Number of SonarQube applications tied to the subscription
+            - Number of tools/applications tied to the subscription
         - You can click the applications to view tokens and the expiry date.
         - You can also download the information as CSV.
+        >**Note:** If you have multiple subscriptions, you will see multiple subscriptions and their details.

     - **User Groups**

-        View the user groups to which you belong.
+        - View the user groups to which you belong.